Maharshidevops/Automated-Infrastructure-Deployment-with-Terraform/README.md

 6.Initialize Terraform using terraform init, terraform plan, terraform apply

 WARNING!
-After compliting your project don't forget to vipe everything with the command: terraform destroy
+After completing your project don't forget to vipe everything with the command: terraform destroy

 Contributing:
 We welcome contributions from the community!
 Feel free to fork this repository, make improvements, and submit pull requests.